Code-Institute-Submissions/https-github.com-xz3t-milestone-2/README.md

         *  be able to easily navigate throughout the site
         *  have all content accessible through the menu without the need to use the browser back button
         *  have an interactive experience with the content
+        *  be able to run the game from the pc or a mobile device without losing on any futures

     -  As a Returning Visitor, I want to :
         *  be able to have access to enough content that will keep me engaged for a longer period